 See Related: Best Travel Trailers for Couples

 29. Travel the Pacific Coast Highway

-If you have the need for speed (but not too much), a road trip down or up the Pacific Coast Hwy is a terrific way to see the seascape.
-The scenic Pacific Coast Highway runs for about 600 miles from San Francisco to San Diego, so just hop on anywhere along the coast in Orange County.
+If you need speed (but not too much), a road trip down or up the Pacific Coast Hwy is a terrific way to see the seascape.
+The scenic Pacific Coast Highway runs about 600 miles from San Francisco to San Diego, so hop on anywhere along the coast in Orange County.

 Along the way, enjoy the best views in Orange County as you stop off at farmers’ markets, roadside attractions, and local restaurants on your Pacific Coast Hwy adventures.